 - The man’s hands had been nailed to the cross.
-Unlike almost all medieval depictions of a crucifixion, the Shroud’s victim had his nails driven in through the wrist area.
-This is historically accurate, since only in this way would the nailed hands support the weight of the crucified man as he moved up and down, in excruciating pain, in an attempt to breathe.
+Medieval artists depicted nails driven through the palms of the crucified Jesus, but the Shroud shows nails being driven through the wrists.
+This is historically accurate, since this was Roman method; and only in this way would the nailed hands support the weight of the crucified man as he moved up and down, in excruciating pain, in an attempt to breathe.
 The feet were also nailed to the cross, probably by a single nail driven through the feet into the crucifixion post.
 Blood flows from both hand and foot wounds are visible on the Shroud.

 - It was the practice of the Romans to leave executed criminals on a cross for days.
 Sometimes the condemned man lived for a considerable time before expiring; and then the body might be left hanging there as a warning to other would-be malefactors.
 The crucifixion of Jesus took place on a Friday, immediately following Passover.
 Probably in consideration of Jewish sensitivities, the bodies of Jesus and the other victims were removed before sundown, the beginning of the Sabbath.
 If the crucified man was not dead, the Roman practice was to break his leg bones.
 That way he could no longer push himself up to breathe, and death would come almost immediately.
 According to the gospel account, When the soldiers approached Jesus he appeared already dead.
 Rather than breaking his leg bones, a Roman soldier thrust a spear into his side to confirm his death, “bringing a sudden flow of blood and water.”
 A spear wound, blood, and fluid stains are clearly visible on the side of the man on the Shroud.
 Forensic evidence shows the wound to be post-mortem.
 A post-mortem lance thrust into the thoracic cavity is consistent with the release of blood and a massive pleural effusion of fluid from the area around the heart.
 This fluid had accumulated because of the trauma of the brutal scourging and crucifixion.
 The pleural effusion would have the appearance of water.